Build and install Gramine from source

 In order to run SGX tools with DCAP version of RA-TLS library (

-) is built by default.To create a debug build, run meson --buildtype=debug.
+ra_tls_verify_dcap.so), build with meson -Ddcap=enabled option.
+See RA-TLS example’s README.To create a debug build, run meson --buildtype=debug.
 This adds debug symbols in all Gramine components, builds them without optimizations, and enables detailed debug logs in Gramine.

 Warning